vastavikadi/File-storage-/README.md

 </p>

-Telegram Bot to store Posts and Documents and it can Access by Special Links.
+Telegram Bot to store Posts and Documents and it can be accessed by Special Links.
+It has the additional features like force sub that can help you grow your channels, groups or similar.
-I Guess This Will Be Usefull For Many People.....😇.
+I Guess This Will Be Useful For Many People.....😇.

 ##